Glue is a function that binds (adheres) the vertices of two ArtMeshes together.

 Re-merge Glue Vertices Tool:

-The degree of glue application is the degree of effectiveness of the glue setting.
-Lowering the value of the degree of application weakens the effect of the glue.
+The compatibility of glue is the degree of effectiveness of the glue setting.
+Lowering the value of the compatibility weakens the effect of the glue.

-Unlike weights, they cannot be controlled vertex by vertex, but can be controlled by keying parameters.
+Unlike weights, compatibility cannot be controlled vertex by vertex, but can be controlled by keying parameters.

 Press [Delete] or [BackSpace] to delete.